The House Without Doors

 “Yes.
 I didn’t count those.”

 “Mr. Villier took the doors off himself, you know.
 And began to leave the lights burning all night.
-Drove the nearest neighbors to distraction.”
+Drove the nearest neighbours to distraction.”

 “Why, I wonder?”